PrestaShop/docs/src/content/1.7/development/naming-conventions/_index.md

 }
 ```

-### Templates
+## Templates

 PrestaShop templates follow these naming conventions:

-- Template name should match controller's action name without `action` suffix.
+- A template's name should match its controller's action name without the "action" suffix.
 For example, if you have `CustomerController:viewAction()` action, then your template name should be `view.html.twig`.

 ```php
 <?php